UniversalDependencies/docs/_fr-dep/nsubj-expl.md

 udver: '2'
 ---

-In FrenchSpoken we decided not to use the [expl]() relation.
-Instead we only use a subrelation for impersonal constructions:
+FrenchSpoken does not use the [expl]() relation.
+Instead there is subrelation used only for impersonal constructions:

 ~~~ sdparse
 il est arrivé un malheur \n something bad happened